 (Louise’s father’s youngest brother, Arthur (father of Arthur Britton), directed that when he died his ashes were to be scattered in Maastricht.
 Even though he had lived most of his life in Belgium and England, Maastricht meant that much to him.)

 Louise’s grandfather, Reinhardt Charles Schrynemakers, was a shoemaker until, in the 1890s, the family moved to Liege where they managed the Hotel Allemand for several years.
 It was in Liege where Louise’s father, Theodore, and mother, Ida, met.
 He was helping in the hotel and she was working as a cashier in a shop, a job which required knowing the price of everything and making the sales calculations in her head.
 The minute Theodore saw Ida he knew that she was the woman he would marry.

 Theodore and Ida were married over her father’s opposition by posting the bans on a church in Bressoux outside of Liege where her father would not see them.
 Following their marriage they moved to Brussels where they ran a series of pastry shops.
+All three daughters, Mimi, Malvina, and Louise were born in Brussels.
 Below is their shop at one point, the Patisserie Liegeoise in Brussels, with Ida standing in the doorway and Louise’s oldest sister, Mimi, in front with her doll carriage.

 At one time their shop was diagonally across the square from the Bourse, the Brussels Stock Exchange.

 Another shop was a block or two from Saint Catherine’s Church next to what was then the fish market.
 Church records show the baptism of Louise’s sister, Mimi, at that church (see below).

 Louise was baptized at the St. Josse Church in Saint-Josse-ten-Noode, one of the municipalities of Brussels where they were living at the time.
 See photo of the church below.